-JCurve Solutions have managed over 550 cloud ERP implementations.
-JCS is one of Australia’s largest 5-star NetSuite partners and provides an exclusive SMB edition of NetSuite, JCurve ERP.
+JCurve Solutions have managed over 600 cloud ERP implementations.
+JCS is Australia and New Zealand's largest 5-star NetSuite partners and provides an exclusive SME edition of NetSuite, JCurve ERP.

 JCurve Solutions’ head office is based in Chatswood, NSW, with several other office locations throughout Australia.
-Offering local, Australian-based implementation, account management, NetSuite training and support by a constantly growing team of experts, it’s a great place to start your NetSuite journey.
+With an Australian-led team of experts covering implementation, account management, NetSuite training and ongoing support, it’s the perfect place to start your NetSuite journey.

-Get in touch on 1800 528 783 or book a demo to see how JCurve Solutions can empower your business growth, reduce operating costs and drive profitability further.
+Get in touch on 1800 528 783 or book a demo to see how JCurve Solutions can help drive your company's performance further, reduce operating costs and improve overall profitability.

 Need some help with knowing what to consider when looking at an ERP solution for your business?
 Get your free ERP Buyer's Guide.